-In 1872, the parish continued to grow and so it became necessary to provide some means of educating the children.
+Our school enjoys a rich history.
+After the establishment of Saint Mary Church in 1865 and seven years of a growing congregation, the need to provide some means of educating the children became apparent.
 Because no funds for building were available or even obtainable at the time, the sacristy of the church was used as a schoolroom during the day.
 A Miss Miller was engaged as the first teacher, succeeded shortly afterwards by Adam Gerlach.
+This was the beginning.

-While the Benedictine Fathers were in charge of St. Mary’s, the sacristy was used for religious instruction.
-Father Meissner erected the first school and the Benedictine Sisters were the teachers.
-The Sisters remained for only a short time because financial reasons closed the school.
-Later it was reopened and the Sisters of St. Agnes were placed in charge.
+Under the guidance of Father Henry Meissner, (1871-1875) the first school was erected and the Benedictine Sisters were the teachers.
+The Sisters remained for only a short time because financial reasons closed the school temporarily.

+Father Guethoff possessed great foresight into the future needs of his congregation, including the children.
 Perhaps one of Father Guethoff’s most outstanding virtues was the courageous and persevering fight he had waged for Catholic education.
-In order to further this cause so dear to his heart and, at the same time, offer our Catholic children at least the same conveniences of a modern school as those offered by the Public School System, it was necessary to build.
-In 1916, Father Guethoff received permission from the Right Reverend Bishop to oversee the building of a new school.
+In order to further this cause so dear to his heart and, at the same time, offer our Catholic children the same conveniences of a modern public school, it was necessary to build.
+In 1916, Father Guethoff received permission from Bishop Herman Alerding to oversee the building of a new three story school.

-God has showered His blessings on St. Mary’s parish during her years of existence, for which we thank Him and pray that He will continue to bless us.
+God has showered His blessings on Saint Mary Church and School.
+We thank Him and pray He will continue to bless us.

 Return to Top